Kaamina Mortage Group

 Accretion

 The natural growth of a piece of land resulting from forces of nature.
-Back to Top

 Acre

 43,560 square feet.
 A measurement of area.
-Back to Top

-Actual Age
+Actual age

 The amount of time that has passed since a building or other structure was built.

 Taxes assessed based on the value of the land and improvements.
-Back to Top

 Addendum

 A supplement to any document that contains additional information pertinent to the subject.
 Appraisers use an addendum to further explain items for which there was inadequate space on the standard appraisal form.
-Back to Top

-Adjustable Basis
+Adjustable basis

 The value of an asset (property or otherwise) that includes the original price plus the value of any improvement and less any applicable depreciation.

 A type of mortgage where the interest rate varies based on a particular index, normally the prime lending rate.
-Back to Top

 An opinion of a property's sales price, after adjustments have been made to account for differences between it and another comparable property.
-Back to Top

-Adjustment Date
+Adjustment date

 The date the interest rate changes on an adjustable rate mortgage (ARM).

-Aesthetic Value
+Aesthetic value

 The additional value a property enjoys based on subjective criteria such as look or appeal.
-Back to Top

 Affirmation

 A declaration that a certain set of facts are truthful.
-Back to Top

-Affordability Analysis
+Affordability analysis

 A calculation used to determine an individual's likelihood of being able to meet the obligations of a mortgage for a particular property.
 Takes into account the down payment, closing costs, and on-going mortgage payments.